wonsunahn/CS1632_RentACat/README.md

 It is saying that the test phase expected a minimum of 20% instruction coverage for the RentACatImpl class, but the tests achieved 0%.
 Hence that is why it says 'BUILD FAILURE' in the end.
-We were only able to cover 0% exactly becauase all test cases are empty.
+We were only able to cover 0% exactly because all test cases are empty.
 You can see for yourself in all the test classes under the src/test/ folder that all test cases have just // TODO comments in them.
 The 20% coverage threshold is configured in the pom.xml file in the Jacoco plugin section: